Windows Store app Development Snack: Secondary tiles with text

 The call to pin a secondary tile looks like this:

 The important part for this post is the last parameter: Uri logoReference.
-This is the the path to the image you want to show on the tile – but I had a problem, I didn’t want to show an image!
-I just had some text I wanted to show on the tile.
-After a lot of digging the solution was non trivial – generate an image at runtime.
-This was made even harder as the Render method in WPF does not exist in the XAML implementation used in WinRT.
+This is the path to the image you want to show on the tile—but I had a problem: I didn’t want to show an image!
+I just had some text I wanted to display on the tile.
+After a lot of digging, the solution was non-trivial—generate an image at runtime.
+This was made even harder because the Render method in WPF does not exist in the XAML implementation used in WinRT.

 1. Create a sprite map using a free tool called SpriteFont201